thebor1337/DEFI-Hack-Research/README.md

 ## How to run

-1) Set your ALCHEMY_KEY in .env file (it's needed for forking mainnet to reproduct the state at the moment of some hack)
+1) Set your ALCHEMY_KEY in .env file (it's needed for forking mainnet to reproduce the state at the moment of some hack)
 2) `npm install`
 3) `npx hardhat run <HACK_LOCATION>`